mjfreelancing/AllOverIt-Ruby/alloverit-utils/HowToUse.md

 ```

-### AllOverIt::Utils.ensure_instance_is_a
+### #self.ensure_instance_is_a
-This method checks that an instance variable inherits a specified class.
+This static method checks that an instance variable inherits a specified class.
 The instance is returned if it inherits the specified class, otherwise an ArgumentError is raised.

 ```ruby
 module SomeModule